 Your UTR is your unique taxpayer reference.
 Your UTR is a ten digit code that HMRC uses to identify you.
 You will need it to file your tax return.

-You'll get a UTR from HMRC when you register for self assessment.
-If you need help registering, you can do that by clicking here.
+You'll get a UTR from HMRC when you register for self assessment. untied can help you register with HMRC.

 Sometimes HMRC or others may refer to it as a tax reference or a personal tax reference.
 Don't confuse it with your national insurance number (also called an NI number or NINO), which is a mix of letters and numbers.